Workshop Design

 1. Pick which kit to use

-3. Prepare the table with a big paper sheet and scotch tape and lines to divide rows and columns
+3. Prepare the table with a big paper sheet (or a paper roll).
+Use (scotch) paper tape to divide the rows (rows could be current situation and vision).
+Each card becomes a column.

-Grids are a good way to sort, get a better understanding and find priorities.
+Grids are a good way to sort, get a better understanding, see patterns and find priorities.
 The grids are designed to fit tables of all sizes.

 1. Pick which kit to use